-Homemade saltine crackers are quick and easy, taste better than ANY store bought soda crackers ever, and best of all they are very inexpensive to make.
+Homemade saltine cracker recipe, also called soda crackers, is quick and easy, tastes better than ANY store bought crackers ever, and best of all, are very inexpensive to make.
 Ok, I’ll admit that I also like the fact that I can make them in any shape I want to.
 There’s nothing like really pretty crackers to go with a huge, steaming bowl of homemade soup!

-To make this homemade saltine crackers recipe you will need: flour, baking powder, butter, milk, coarse salt crystals, egg, heavy cookie sheet, cutters in any shape desired or a pizza wheel for easy cutting.
+To make this homemade saltine cracker recipe you will need: flour, baking powder, butter, milk, coarse salt crystals, egg, heavy cookie sheet, cutters in any shape desired or a pizza wheel for easy cutting.

 Do you call them soda crackers or saltine crackers?
 My mom called them soda crackers so I always thought it was a Midwest thing (she was born in Michigan) but I’ve read recently that they are saltines in the United States and soda crackers in Great Britain.
 Personally I don’t care what they are called, hand me a stick of butter and a plateful of crackers and I’ll be happy.
 Serious comfort food for me!

 There were variations on that theme fore centuries but it was in 1801 that crackers were named.
 Josiah Bent of Massachusetts was baking biscuits one day when he got distracted.
 By the time he returned to his oven the biscuits were crispy.

 Of course those crackers of long ago were nothing like their bland namesakes that line the store shelves today.
 Once you get this recipe down you will never, I repeat never, want to go back.
 You can vary the flour, herbs, and other ingredients to get unique cracker flavors.

 You can cut these homemade saltine crackers into animal, fish or any shapes you like with small cookie cutters.
 And you might try adding finely grated cheese with your dry ingredients for homemade Goldfish… 😉